Heart transplantation: Prognosis

+Recipients aged 65 years or older experience a more rapid decline in survival rate than younger recipients.
+Hispanic and Black recipients experience a more rapid decline in survival rate than white recipients.

 In 2007, researchers from the Johns Hopkins University School of Medicine discovered that "men receiving female hearts had a 15% increase in the risk of adjusted cumulative mortality" over five years compared to men receiving male hearts.
 Survival rates for women did not significantly differ based on male or female donors.